fluidself/fluidself.org/_books/psychology/willpower.md

 **The Zeigarnik effect:** Uncompleted tasks and unmet goals tend to pop into one's mind.
 Once the task is completed and the goal reached, however, this stream of reminders comes to a stop.
 The unconscious is asking the conscious mind to make a plan.
 The unconscious mind apparently can't do this on its own, so it nags the conscious mind to make a plan with specifics like time, place, and opportunity.
 Once the plan is formed, the unconscious can stop nagging the conscious mind with reminders.

-Once you make that plan--once you put the meeting memo in the tickler file for Wednesday, once you specify the very next action to be taken on the project--you can relax.
+Once you make that plan—once you put the meeting memo in the tickler file for Wednesday, once you specify the very next action to be taken on the project—you can relax.
 You don't have to finish the job right away.

 The more competing demands you face, the more time you spend contemplating these demands.
 You're beset by rumination.